MSU-ICER/r-for-hpcc/episodes/r-command-line.Rmd

 'help.start()' for an HTML browser interface to help.
 Type 'q()' to quit R.

 >
 ```

 Great!
+This matches the exact R module that RStudio was using in OnDemand.

 We now have an R console where we can run short lines of code, just like from RStudio.
 As the output from `R` shows, type `q()` to quit and return back to the command line.

 If you're asked to save the workspace image, it's best practice to say no since this can lead to long load times and less reproducible sessions in the future.
 In fact, you can use the `--vanilla` option when starting R to ensure it ignores things like your `.Renviron` and `.Rprofile` changes.